Outback Way road access

 However, local governments often struggle to fund and maintain critical transport infrastructure.
 If this is not addressed, our agricultural supply chains and regional and remote communities will be vulnerable to delays, higher costs and extreme weather events.

-This initiative is for improving the Outback Way, including its condition and resilience.
+This proposal is for improving the Outback Way, including its condition and resilience.
 Given the corridor is some 2,700-kilometres long, the works should consider the most appropriate treatment for different sections.

 In 2019, the Australian Government released the Outback Way Investment Strategy, which set out the Australian Government’s approach for investing their $330 million commitment to upgrade the route.
 As part of the investment strategy, $100 million was committed in 2016 to fund 13 short‑term priority projects and $160 million was committed in 2018 to fund 12 medium-term priority projects.